-Final Examination.
-Requirements for thesis submission and format are posted on the WFU Graduate School Web site.
-A final copy of the dissertation must be submitted by the candidate to the dean of the Graduate School at least four weeks prior to the proposed date of the final examination and copies distributed to the examining committee at least three weeks before the final examination.
+Students on the Bowman Gray campus must submit a copy of the dissertation to the dean of the Graduate School at least four weeks prior to the proposed date of the final examination and copies distributed to the examining committee at least three weeks before the final examination.
 Two weeks prior to the final examination, the candidate must have prepared copies of his or her doctoral program.
 A distribution list for the programs is available in the appropriate graduate office.
 The committee is polled by the chair of the examining committee at least ten days before the proposed date of the examination to determine the acceptability of the dissertation.
 Programs announcing the date of the examination should not be distributed by the candidate until it is determined by the chair of the examining committee that the dissertation is defensible and that the examination will take place as scheduled.